What is Dermatitis?

-According to ayurveda, Virechana is the primary dermatitis treatment in ayurveda.
-While various herbal medications are necessary throughout the treatment process as mere medicines are not enough to treat the condition.
-The dermatitis treatment in ayurveda is done by using Virechana.
-Our experts work to expel the accumulated waste or toxins that are caused by vitiated Pitta and to re-balance the doshas.
-Oil application and medicated steam are highly recommended on skin regularly after analyzing disease predominance.
+In Virechana, doctors expel the accumulated waste or toxins that are caused by vitiated Pitta and to re-balance the doshas.
+Preparatory dermatitis treatment for this condition typically includes oil application therapies (both internal and external) and medicated steam.
 These internal medicines are prescribed to increase the digestive fire (Deepana) and burn waste (Ama Pachana) of the body.

-- Abhyangam (full body massage)- This relaxing and refreshing full body massage is a masterpiece of Ayurveda and dermatitis treatment in ayurveda.
-It is done with medicated herbal oils by expert therapists in a synchronized manner for 45 minutes.
+- Abhyangam (full body massage)- This relaxing and refreshing full body massage is a masterpiece of Ayurveda and an effective dermatitis treatment.
+It is done with medicated herbal oil massages by trained therapists in a synchronized manner for 45 minutes.

-- Nasyam (Nasal Therapy) – It involves the nasal instillation of herbal medicines which helps in clearing the pathways of the body.
-It helps in removing the toxins from the body This procedure helps in increasing the flow of energy to the brain.
+- Nasyam (Nasal Therapy) – It involves the nasal instillation of herbal medicines, which helps in clearing the pathways of the body, that helps in removing the toxins from the body This procedure helps in increasing the flow of energy to the brain.

-- Virechana (Purging) – It is an induced purgation that clears the lower gastrointestinal region from the duodenum till the anus.
-It also helps in purifying the blood which is a great dermatitis treatment in ayurveda while focusing on the liver and gall bladder.
+- Virechana (Purging) – It is an induced purgation that clears the lower gastrointestinal region from the duodenum to the anus.
+It also helps in purifying the blood.
+It is a great dermatitis treatment in Ayurveda that focuses on the liver and gall bladder.
 It is quite beneficial for people suffering from Pitta disorder.

 Home Remedies for Dermatitis

-- Amla: An anti-oxidant that raises immunity levels to stop flare-ups of seborrheic dermatitis.
+- Amla: It works as an anti-oxidant that strengthens immunity against sudden outbursts of seborrheic dermatitis.

 - Neem: This calms pitta.
 Wash the area affected by skin infection with neem infused water.